 WARNING: Bypass operations.
 Some medical studies that show that bypass surgery does not extend life.
 However, if one has a heart attack or other cardiovascular event, often intense pressure is put on a person to immediately have bypass surgery.

 This surgery is very costly, and often leaves a person somewhat disabled because the many hours of anesthesia damage the brain.
 Often one is put on drugs that further damage the body.
-Nutritional balancing is another option to consider.
+Development is another option to consider.

-Most cardiovascular conditions improve with a nutritional balancing program.
+Most cardiovascular health conditions improve with a development program.
 These can include: